 The captain's chair can be adjusted fore and aft.
-Pull the lever on the side seat and slide the seat fore or aft.
-Make sure the lever and seat are rested in their detents before getting underway.
+Pull the lever beneath the seat and slide the seat fore or aft.
+Make sure the seat is rested in its detent before getting underway.

 Avoid potential injury or ejection of occupants.
-Do not stand while driving above an engine idle and make sure all passengers are seated and seats are in a locked/secured position when the boat is underway.
+Do not stand while driving above engine idle speeds and make sure all passengers are seated and seats are in a locked/secured position when the boat is underway.

-BOARDING LADDER
+EXTENDED SWIM PLATFORM/BOARDING LADDER